application for intensive course 2021 coming soon

-Intensive Course 2020 Enrollment Window Opens June 1 and Closes August 1.
-Application coming soon!
+Enrollment Window Opens April 1 and Closes August 1.

-At the conclusion of the course the participants should be able to:
+At the conclusion of the Intensive Course in Genomic Cancer Risk Assessment, participants will be able to:

-- Apply skills commensurate with practioner-level proficiency into the cancer risk assessment and case management
+- Apply practitioner-level proficiency to cancer risk assessment and case management

-- Recommend risk-appropriate options for cancer surveillance and prevention as part of the cancer risk assessment, including imaging, chemo preventive and surgical interventions.
+- Recommend risk-appropriate options for cancer screening and prevention, including imaging, chemopreventive and surgical interventions

-- Incorporate understanding of medical, legal and psychosocial ramifications of cancer risk counseling and testing into clinical practice and research collaboration.
+- Incorporate understanding of medical, ethical, legal and psychosocial ramifications of cancer risk counseling and testing into clinical practice and research collaboration

-- Incorporate web-based resources into ongoing practice-based education, professional development and research network support.
+- Incorporate Web-based resources into ongoing practice-based education, professional development and research support

 Alumni of the course have the option to join our Clinical Cancer Genomics Community of Practice, a network currently numbering more than 1,000 clinicians, and to participate in our Clinical Cancer Genomics Community Research Network.